-- Every type that satisfies the standard Container requirements.
+- Every type that satisfies the standard Container requirements and has a user-provided destructor.
 (Example: vector.)
-DerefType is ::value type. - Every type that provides unary and has a user-provided destructor.
-(Example: unique_ptr.)
-DerefType is the ref-unqualified return type of operator. - Every type that is publicly derived from an Owner type.
+DerefType is ::value\type. - Every type that provides unary \ and has a user-provided destructor.
+(Example: unique\ptr.)
+DerefType is the ref-unqualified return type of operator\. - Every type that is publicly derived from an Owner type.

-Additionally, for convenient adoption without modifying existing standard library headers, the following well-known standard types are treated as-if annotated as Owners: stack, queue, priority_queue, optional, variant, any, and regex.
+Additionally, for convenient adoption without modifying existing standard library headers, the following well-known standard types are treated as-if annotated as Owners: stack, queue, priority\queue, optional, variant, any, and regex.